emmron/47presangular/README.md

-# TrumpTracker
+# Aussie Cricket Central

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3 and rethemed to provide news, context, and fixtures for Australian cricket across every major league.

 ## Development server